The Skye Boat Song: Recording history and covers

 It was extremely popular in its day and, from its first recording by Tom Bryce on 29 April 1899, it became a standard among Scottish folk and dance musicians.
 From the 1960s onwards, it became even more widely known and has remained popular in mainstream music genres.

-The song was also used in the British World War II film, Above Us The Waves (1955), with John Mills, James Robertson Justice and John Gregson.
-The film was based on the attack by British midget submarines (human torpedoes) on the German battleship Tirpitz in a Norwegian fjord during the war.
+The song was also used in the British World War II film, Above Us the Waves (1955), with John Mills, James Robertson Justice and John Gregson.
+The film was based on the attack by British midget submarines (human torpedoes) on the German battleship Tirpitz in a Norwegian fjord.

-Michael Tippett originally included the song, titled as "Over the Sea to Skye", in his arrangements of Four Songs from the British Isles for unaccompanied four-part chorus in 1957, commissioned by North West German Radio, Bremen, for a festival of European folk song.
-The amateur choir for which they were intended found the songs too difficult, and the first performance took place in July 1958, given by the London Bach Group, conducted by John Minchinton, at Royaumont in France.
+In 1957, Michael Tippett included the song, titled as "Over the Sea to Skye", in his arrangements of Four Songs from the British Isles for unaccompanied four-part chorus, commissioned by North West German Radio, Bremen, for a festival of European folk song.
+However, the amateur choir for which they were intended found the songs too difficult, and the first performance took place in July 1958, given by the London Bach Group, conducted by John Minchinton, at Royaumont in France.
 Tippett's Selected Letters states that he proposed to replace "Over the Sea to Skye" because it was "too strictly held by a publisher here".

 Alfred Deller recorded a version for his album Western Wind in 1958, together with Desmond Dupré on guitar and John Sothcott on recorder.
 It was performed to great acclaim and recorded by artist and social activist Paul Robeson in 1959 and 1960.

 Welshman Tom Jones recorded a version, arranged by Lee Lawson and Harold Boulton, on his 1965 debut album Along Came Jones.
 The same album, released in the U.S. as It's Not Unusual, which included only 12 of the original 16 tracks, gave no attribution for the arrangement but did characterise the song as "Trad.—2:57."
 Esther & Abi Ofarim recorded the song under the title "Bonnie Boat" for their album Das Neue Esther & Abi Ofarim Album (1966).

 Doctor Who

 Patrick Troughton, as the Second Doctor on the British science-fiction television series Doctor Who, played the song repeatedly on his recorder in episode 6, scene 10 of "The Web of Fear" (broadcast 9 March 1968).

-Sacha Dhawan as the Master also played the song on recorder in "The Power of the Doctor" (broadcast 23 October 2022).
-Ncuti Gatwa, as the Fifteenth Doctor, sings the songs to calm himself while standing on a land mine, in episode 3 of series 14, "Boom" (broadcast 18 May 2024).
+Sacha Dhawan, as the Master, also played the song on recorder in "The Power of the Doctor" (broadcast 23 October 2022).
+Ncuti Gatwa, as the Fifteenth Doctor, sang the song to calm himself while standing on a land mine, in episode 3 of series 14, "Boom", broadcast on 18 May 2024.